LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/complex-conditions.md

 ### Step 5: Create the Refund Request dialog

-With the "Refund Request" intent created, let’s return to Conversation Builder and use the intent to trigger a new dialog.
+Let's return to Conversation Builder, where we will create our "Refund Request" intent directly from the Assist tool and use it to trigger a new dialog.

 1. Navigate into Conversation Builder and select the Order Bot.
 2. In the lower left hand corner, select the **Add Dialog** button and create a new standard dialog with the name **Refund Request**.